bahrus/p-et-alia/README.md

 This will cause history.state = {e:{f:{g:'hello'}}} on clicking the button.
 It will also act just like p-d, and set the div's textContent to "hello."

 both p-d-and-cc-state, you can specify a "guid" attribute, which will write to an iframe outside any ShadowDOM with id equally the specified guid, and if no such iframe exists, it creates one.
+The attribute "push" will cause another entry to be added in history (i.e. pushState as opposed to replaceState.)

 Note that by using history.state in this manner, the flow of data can easily become circular and infinite.